thenai310/DSpotify/README.md

 ### To run the Chord implementation
 - Install the dependencies in requirements.txt

-- First of all start Pyro4 name server, you do this executing from a terminal the bash file start_nameserver.sh You can specify as a parameter the ip of the name server, default is 127.0.0.1
+- Start Pyro4 name server, you do this executing from a terminal the bash file start_nameserver.sh You can specify as a parameter the ip of the name server, default is 127.0.0.1

 - Check configuration file ./Backend/Settings.py for setting variables for DHT